Easy Pass, Bangkok Expressway

 Easy Pass can save you time in the queues at the toll booths, as well as save you from needing to dig around for money to pay while you're trying to drive.

-The Easy Pass lanes are marked with a big yellow sign which says Easy Pass, and at night have a yellow light.
+The Easy Pass lanes are marked with big blue signs which says Easy Pass in white letters, and at night have a yellow light.
 There are blue stripes on the road leading in to Easy Pass lanes.
 They cannot be used to pay by cash.

 When going thru an Easy Pass lane, give a space of at least 5 meters behind the car in front of you.